jeayacks/poolcontrol/doc/home-assistant-integration.md

 # Home assistant integration

 This is my own integration of the pool controller into Home Assistant.

-Please visit [Home assistant web site](https://www.home-assistant.io/) for complete documentation.
+Please visit [Home assistant web site](https://www.home-assistant.io/) for complete presentation of home assistant.

 ## Integrate the pool controller